-- Application for admission to social work program. - Transcripts of all university work. - Two letters of reference: one from a college or university professor and one other, preferably from a work or volunteer experience supervisor. - Completion of SOC WK 2000, 2200, and 2201 or their equivalents or completion of an A.A. in Human Services. - Satisfactory completion of all courses listed as prerequisites for SOC WK 3100, 3210, and 3510. - Applicants may be asked to meet with the social work Admissions Committee.
+- Application for admission to the social work program. - Two letters of reference: one from a college or university professor and one other from a work or volunteer experience supervisor. - Completion of SOC WK 2000, 2001, and 2200 or their equivalents or completion of an A.A. in Human Services. - Satisfactory completion of all courses listed as prerequisites for SOC WK 3100, 3210, and 3510. - Applicants may be asked to meet with the social work Admissions Committee.
 Bachelor of Social Work Students must have a minimum GPA of 2.5 in social work and related-area requirement courses to enter field practicum.
-Candidates for this degree program must complete the core requirements including the following social work courses: SOC WK 2000, Social Work and Social Problems SOC WK 2200, Social Welfare as a Social Institution SOC WK 2201, Social Welfare as a Social Institution Laboratory SOC WK 3100, Introduction to Interventive Strategies for Social Work Practices SOC WK 3210, Social Issues and Social Policy Development SOC WK 3410, Research Design in Social Work (or SOC 3230, PSYCH 2219, or CRIMIN 2210) SOC WK 3510, Human Behavior in the Social Environment SOC WK 3700, Diversity and Social Justice SOC WK4110, Interventive Strategies for Social Work with Individuals, Families, and Groups SOC WK 4300, Interventive Strategies for Social Work with Organizations and Communities SOC WK 4800, and SOC WK 4850, Supervised Field Experience in Social Work I and II SOC WK 4801 and SOC WK 4851, Integrative Field Experience Seminar I and II A minimum of 37 hours or a maximum of 50 hours must be taken in social work.
+Candidates for this degree program must complete the core requirements including the following social work courses: SOC WK 2000, Social Work and Social Issues SOC WK 2001, Social Work and Social Issues Lab SOC WK 2200, Social Welfare as a Social Institution SOC WK 3100, Introduction to Strategies for Social Work Practices SOC WK 3210, Social Issues and Social Policy Development SOC WK 3410, Research Design in Social Work (or SOC 3230, PSYCH 2219, or CRIMIN 2210) SOC WK 3510, Human Behavior in the Social Environment SOC WK 3700, Diversity and Social Justice SOC WK4110, Social Work Practice with Individuals, Families, and Groups SOC WK 4300, Social Work Practice with Communities SOC WK 4350, Social Work Organizations SOC WK 4800, and SOC WK 4850, Supervised Field Experience in Social Work I and II SOC WK 4801 and SOC WK 4851, Integrative Field Experience Seminar I and II A minimum of 43 hours or a maximum of 50 hours must be taken in social work.
 A minimum of 30 hours is required in related area departments.
 Evaluation of social work transfer credits will be done by a social work adviser on an individual basis.
 Related Area Requirements The following courses, or their alternatives, are required: Biology One course from the following:

-BIOL 1102, Human Biology BIOL 1131, Human Physiology and Anatomy I BIOL 1141, Human Physiology and Anatomy II BIOL 1202, Environmental Biology ECON 1000, Introduction to the American Economy POL SCI 1100, Introduction to American Politics PSYCH 1003, General Psychology Sociology:
+BIOL 1102, Human Biology BIOL 1131, Human Physiology and Anatomy I BIOL 1141, Human Physiology and Anatomy II BIOL 1202, Environmental Biology ECON 1000, Introduction to the American Economy or ECON 1005, Family Economics and Household Development POL SCI 1100, Introduction to American Politics PSYCH 1003, General Psychology Sociology: